Md-Sanzid-Bin-Hossain/Multi-modal-IMU-and-Wearable-Camera-Dataset/README.md

 > Md Sanzid Bin Hossain *et al.*

 The **dataset itself is hosted separately** and can be accessed via the link provided in the manuscript and data record.
+This repository does **not** contain model training or evaluation code; it focuses exclusively on data preprocessing, anonymization, and feature extraction used during dataset preparation.

 ---